Venting the top floor

 The common statement heard made by owners is….
 ‘I only want to ventilate the upper level as the ground level is cool, so that area doesn’t need it!’

-Well of course it doesn’t need it, it’s cool as a consequence of the heat having migrating to the upper level….all the heat absorbed by the whole house has moved up into the upper level….even the heat off the downstairs refrigerator coils has moved upstairs…..so you could say that the upper level has the combined heat load of the whole house, making the exercise of venting the upper level more critical.
+Well of course it doesn’t need it, it’s cool as a consequence of the heat migrating to the upper level….all the heat absorbed by the whole house automatically moves up into the higher level….even the heat off the downstairs refrigerator coils has moved upstairs…..so you could say that the upper level has the combined heat load of the whole house, making the exercise of venting the upper level more critical.

 In the quest for making our homes more naturally responsive in maintaining comfort levels, and reducing costs, one need to apply a little real time logic and common sense, not wishful thinking based on fantasy.

-Electricity costs are going to go in one of two directions, ……and down is not one of them.
+Electricity costs are going to go in one of two directions, ……and I’m saying ‘down’ is not one of them.

 So there you are, a high heat load in the upper level and the delusional concept of cross ventilation isn’t working for you.

 Cross ventilation,….has a nice connotation with the promise of what you’re not going to be able to use efficiently because if you are able to avail yourself of it, it’s going to be uncontrollable and secondly you’re introduced to the reality that dust is a consequence of volume.

-No one told you?….maybe it was something for you were meant to discover and I’ve spoiled it for you.
+No one told you?….maybe it was something for you were meant to discover yourself and I’ve spoiled it for you.

 Bedrooms on the top floor are hot, and if the temperature prevails no one is going to get any sleep and what makes is worse, there’s a cool breeze outside where the temperature is several degrees cooler…..and none of it is coming inside.

 What to do….other than rip off the roof.